iamsabbirsobhani/live-chat-flask-socketio/README.md

 ## Using Flask, Python-Socketio

-Clone the repo and intall necessary dependencies
+1. Clone the repo

+2. Create a virtualenv

+3. Active the virtualenv

+4. Install necessary dependencies

 ```
 pip install -r requirements.txt